Competition of $\chi_{c}(2P)$ quarkonia and continuum in $e^+ e^- \to e^+ e^- D \bar{D}$: Introduction

 The nature of the $\chi_{c0}(3915)$ and $\chi_{c2}(3930)$ charmonium-like states is also not well understood.
 In Ref.~\cite{Zhou:2015uva} the authors suggest that the two resonances $X(3915)$ and $X(3930)$ can be regarded as the same $J^{PC} = 2^{++}$ state.
 It was shown in \cite{Ortega:2017qmg}, using the framework of a constituent quark model, that this may be related to the molecular structure for these two states.
 Further considerations on the $X(3915)/X(3930)$ puzzle can be found in \cite{Baru:2017fgv} and in the references therein.
+Prompt hadroproduction of the $\chi_{c2}(3930)$ resonance was observed by the LHCb Collaboration in the decay modes $\chi_{c2}(3930) \to D^{+} D^{-}$ and $D^0 \bar{D}^0$ in proton-proton collisions \cite{LHCb:2019lnr}.
+A more recent LHCb amplitude analysis of the process $B^{+} \to D^{+} D^{-} K^{+}$ finds distinct $J^{PC} = 0^{++}$ and $2^{++}$ states decaying to $D^{+}D^{-}$ \cite{LHCb:2020pxc}, which can be identified as the $\chi_{c0}(3915)$ and $\chi_{c2}(3930)$ charmonium states, respectively.

 Regarding the reactions $e^+ e^- \to e^+ e^- D \bar{D}$, where $D = D^{0}$, $D^{+}$, we are not convinced of the existence of a broad resonance ($\Gamma \sim 200$~MeV) at $M \sim 3.85$~GeV reported by the Belle and BaBar Collaborations.
 The reason being that while an enhancement is observed in the $D^0 {\bar D}^0$ invariant mass distribution, the effect is not clearly seen in the $D^+ D^-$ channel.
 In order to increase the statistics several groups combined the $D^0 {\bar D}^0$ and $D^+ D^-$ final states and studied the combined data.
 For example, some of the first descriptions of the combined Belle and BaBar data on $\gamma \gamma \to D \bar{D}$ reactions were reported in \cite{Guo:2012tv,Chen:2012wy,Zhou:2015uva}.
 More recently, the data-driven analysis of $\gamma \gamma \to D \bar{D}$ performed in a partial-wave dispersive formalism \cite{Deineka:2021aeu}, indicates no evidence for the broad resonance $X^{*}(3860)$, but rather reports a bound state below the $D \bar{D}$ threshold.
 In \cite{Wang:2020elp} a possible bound state of $D \bar{D}$ generated by the meson-meson interaction is discussed.
 In Ref.~\cite{Ji:2022vdj} the available data in the $D \bar{D}$ and $D_{s}^{+} D_{s}^{-}$ channels from both $\gamma \gamma$-fusion reaction and $B^{+} \to D^{+}D^{-} K^{+}$, $B^{+} \to D_{s}^{+} D_{s}^{-} K^{+}$ decays were analyzed considering the $D \bar{D}$-$D_{s} \bar{D}_{s}$-$D^{*} \bar{D}^{*}$-$D_{s}^{*} \bar{D}_{s}^{*}$ coupled channels with scalar and tensor states.